-5.8 Appropriate management plans to address health needs to be made, including any medical follow up required.
-There will always be a nominated and specific discharge address agreed by social care and ward staff

-5.9.
-If the initial referral to social care was made by health it is mandatory that the outcome of the investigation is fed back to the referrer.
-It is also desirable that the Social Worker feeds back to the examining doctor regarding the outcome for all children who underwent a medical examination.
-Appendix 5 aims to facilitate this communication.
+- 5.8 Appropriate management plans to address health needs to be made, including any medical follow-up required.
+For children admitted to the hospital, there must always be a multiagency discussion/meeting with relevant partner agency professionals prior to discharge, to agree next steps and follow-up plans by each agency. - 5.9.
+If the initial referral to social care was made by health, it is mandatory that the outcome of the investigation is fed back to the referrer by Children's Social Care using Appendix 5 form.
+It is also desirable that the Social Worker feeds back to the examining doctor regarding the outcome for all children who underwent a medical examination using Appendix 5 form, that aims to facilitate this communication.

-6. Difference of opinion about the outcome of the medical assessment, escalation policy http://www.online-procedures.co.uk/cheshireeast/contents/working-together/resolving-professional-disagreements/
+6. Difference of opinion about the outcome of the medical assessment, escalation policy

-6.1.
+- 6.1.
 If children's social care or the police have concerns about the outcome of the medical assessment these can be discussed initially with the Named Doctor for Safeguarding Children within the relevant organisation.
-If no agreement reached it may be escalated to the Designated Doctor for Cheshire East.

-6.2.
-If medical staff have concerns about the actions being taken by the social workers involved, these can be discussed with the Team Manager for Social Care in the team concerned.
-If concerns remain these should be discussed with the Service Manager for Children's Care in Crewe or in Macclesfield as appropriate.
+If no agreement reached it may be escalated to the Designated Doctor for Cheshire East Place. - 6.2.
+If medical staff have concerns about the actions being taken by social work colleagues, these can be discussed with the Team Manager for Social Care in the team concerned.
+If concerns remain, these should be escalated to the Service Manager for Children's Care in Crewe or in Macclesfield as appropriate.
+If still no resolution, the matter may be escalated to the Executive Lead for Safeguarding Children within the relevant organisation who could liaise with his/her counterpart in Children's Social Care.
+The Designated Doctor for Safeguarding children also must be informed.